NathanaelA/nativescript-liveedit/README.md

 * If you navigated three screens deep, and make a CSS file change; you will need to re-navigate to that screen again to see it.
 * Incredibly slow LiveSync startup time.
 (What in the world is it doing for about a minute?)
 * Can crash the LiveSync watcher code easily (make sure you don't change any files in the tns_modules!).
 * Does not apparently detect any new files...
+(Awesome Telerik, this is now fixed in v1.2.2!)
 * Reset of the Application even if you change a file that isn't even being used.
 * Easy to crash your application as the JavaScript and XML are not checked before being sent to the application.